Print

 Instructions

-3. Pack the mixture into a jar or two jars for fermentation leaving at least 1-inch of headroom (for bubbling.)
-Use a spoon to really press all the cabbage into the jars so that there are no air bubbles.
+2. Pack the mixture into two quart-sized jars (or one 2-quart jar) for fermentation leaving at least 1 inch of headroom (for bubbling.)
+Use a spoon to really press the vegetables into the jars so that there are no air bubbles.

-4. If the cabbage hasn’t released enough liquid to completely submerge the vegetables, then leave it for 4-12 hours, and press again.
+3. If the cabbage hasn’t released enough liquid to completely submerge the vegetables, then leave it for 4-12 hours, and press again.
 If it still hasn’t released enough liquid, then add a bit of purified water.
-The goal is to make sure the cabbage is kept under the liquid.
+The goal is to make sure the vegetables are kept under the liquid.

 Notes

-• To make sure that the vegetables aren’t exposed to air, use either fido jars or a mason jar with an airlock.
-Alternatively, use a crock or a mason jar with a weight to keep the vegetables below the brine.
+• If you want to ferment your curtido for longer than 3 days, it’s important to make sure that the vegetables aren’t exposed to air.
+Either use Fido jars or a mason jar with a weight to keep the vegetables below the brine.

 • Field-grown cabbage naturally has the bacterial cultures needed for fermenting.
 There’s no need to use a starter with this simple recipe.